 For the very unlikely case you still can’t find the perfect remote job for you, stay calm!
 You don’t need to cover all 3 criteria to 100% in the beginning.

 If your knowledge or skills are not as perfect as they should be to make money with your desired job, you can still take online courses and learn something new.
 Harvard University, for instance, offers plenty of free online courses.
-Practise and improve your skills until you are ready.
+Practice and improve your skills until you are ready.

 Or maybe you are perfectly qualified for a great remote job, but you are not really passionate about it?
 Well, in some situations it is best to do the job anyway.
 It might not be your dream digital nomad job and it surely is nothing you want to do forever, but at least it pays the bills in the beginning.
 You can work on finding a different job parallel to it.